Better for you, your plants and the environment

 Not all coirs are organically equal

-You may think that coir is simply a standard commodity and But if it has been produced by a factory near the sea, salt water will have been used to soak it.
-This makes it unsuitable for our Fertile Fibre.
+If coir has been produced by a factory near the sea, chances are salt water will have been used to soak it.
+This makes it unsuitable for any Fertile Fibre product.

-Also, some coir is sterilised with methyl bromide.
-This powerful chemical is used as a soil fumigant, and to control pests.
-But it also helps deplete the ozone layer, so is completely unacceptable in an organic product.
+Also some coir is sterilized with methyl bromide.
+This powerful chemical is used as a soil fumigant and to control pests.
+But it also depletes the ozone layer, so is unacceptable as an organic product.

-Our stringent quality control procedures on the coir we import ensure that it contains no contaminants.
+Our stringent quality control procedures on the cocopeat we import ensure that it contains no contaminants.

-Fertile Fibre coir comes only from organically grown coconut trees: Certification of the organic produce is entirely done by international agencies accredited to the International Federation of Organic Agriculture Movements (IFOAM).
+Fertile Fibre coir comes only from organically grown coconut trees.
+The certification of the organic produce is done by international agencies accredited to the International Federation of Organic Agriculture Movements (IFOAM).